Wizcorp/phonegap-facebook-plugin/README.md

 NOTE: If you are having problems with SBJSON conflicts, download the latest version of git clone the latest cordova-ios code, build the installer, and run the installer to get updated!

-1. Create a basic Cordova iOS application.
-See http://www.phonegap.com/start/#ios-x4
+1. Create a basic Cordova iOS application by following the [PhoneGap Getting Started Guide](http://docs.phonegap.com/en/1.8.1/guide_getting-started_ios_index.md.html#Getting%20Started%20with%20iOS)
 2. From the **Cordova Facebook Connect Plugin** folder copy the contents of the **native/ios** folder into your app in Xcode (usually in the **Plugins** folder group).
 Make sure it is added as a "group" (yellow folder)
 3. Find the Cordova.plist file in the project navigator, expand the "Plugins" sub-tree, and add a new entry.
 For the key, add **org.apache.cordova.facebook.Connect**, and its value will be **FacebookConnectPlugin**
+4. From the **example** folder, copy either the contents of HackBook folder or the Simple folder into your **www** directory in Xcode.
+Overwrite the original index.html file in your project.
-4. From the **Cordova Facebook Connect Plugin** folder copy the contents of the **www** folder into the **www** directory in Xcode (don't forget to add script tags in your index.html to reference any .js files copied over).
-If you do not find a **www** folder in Xcode, create one and copy the **cordova-[RELEASE].js** file from **/Users/Shared/Cordova/Frameworks/Cordova.framework/www** into the folder you just created.
+5. From the **Cordova Facebook Connect Plugin** folder copy the contents of the **www** folder into the **www** directory in Xcode.
+If you do not find a **www** folder in Xcode, you need to go back to step one and make sure to follow all the steps.
-5. For Xcode 4, you will need to build it once, and heed the warning - this is an Xcode 4 template limitation.
-The warning instructions will tell you to drag copy the **www** folder into the project in Xcode (add as a **folder reference** which is a blue folder).
 6. Under the group **Supporting Files**, find your **[PROJECTNAME]-Info.plist**, right-click on the file and select **Open As -> Source Code**, add the **URL Scheme** from the section below (you will need your Facebook **APP_ID**)
-7. Run **git submodule update --init** to initialize and pull down the versions of the JS and iOS Facebook SDKs that work with this plugin; they will end up under **lib/**.
+7. Run **git submodule update --init** to initialize and pull down the versions of the android and iOS Facebook SDKs that work with this plugin; they will end up under **lib/**.
-8. From the **Cordova Facebook Connect Plugin** folder copy the file **lib/facebook_js_sdk.js** into the **www** directory in Xcode (don't forget to add script tags in your index.html to reference the .js file copied over)
+8. From the **Cordova Facebook Connect Plugin** folder copy the file **lib/facebook_js_sdk.js** into the **www** directory in Xcode
 9. From `lib/facebook-ios-sdk` Remove **facebook-ios-sdk.xcodeproj** and **facebook_ios_sdk_Prefix.pch** files.
 Drag the **src** folder into your project under **Plugins** folder and make sure it is added as a "group" (yellow folder)
 10. Click on your project's icon (the root element) in Project Navigator, select your **Target**, then the **Build Settings** tab, search for **Header Search Paths**.
 11. Add the value **/Users/Shared/Cordova/Frameworks/Cordova.framework/Headers**
 12. Add the Facebook domains to the ExternalHosts lists, as described below.
-13. Copy the index.html from example folder in **Cordova Facebook Connect Plugin** and add appid to init function
+13. Make sure the <script> tags are added and are correct in the index.html.
+This include a tag for cordova-1.8.1.js, facebook_js_sdk.js and cdv-plugin-fb-connect.js.
+14. Add your AppID to your index.html.
+Should be in the callback for the deviceready event.
+Leave the quotes.
-14. Run the application in Xcode.
+15. Run the application in Xcode.

 ### iOS URL Whitelist